harimseong/harimseong.github.io/about.md

 2024\.
 2 - 2025.
 1

 - Automated simulation configuration, job batching and data processing using shell script.
-- Provided debugging support for C++, ROOT, and research tool build errors for students.
+- Provided debugging support for C++, ROOT, and research library build errors for researchers in the lab.

 ### Achievements